Japan asks US forces to stay on base as COVID-19 cases jump

 “The mitigation measures we have instituted throughout USFJ are intended to protect our force’s readiness, the well-being of our families, and the health of Japan’s citizens.
 We recognize we all have a part to play in keeping our communities safe,” U.S. Forces in Japan said in a statement.

-This week, Japan has reported more than 2,000 cases daily.
+This week, Japan has been reporting more than 2,000 new cases daily, but that shot up to 4,221 on Thursday, with cases tripling in many areas compared to the previous week.
 About 80% of the population has had two vaccine shots, but boosters are just getting started.
-Japan has so far had 18,300 coronavirus-related deaths.
+Japan has had 18,300 coronavirus-related deaths.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama